kg7oem/pulsar/README.txt

   apt-get install -t stretch-backports cmake

-You'll need these packages to compile on Debian or Ubuntu
+You'll need at least these packages to compile on Debian or Ubuntu

-  cmake ladspa-sdk libboost-system-dev libjack-jackd2-dev libyaml-cpp-dev pkg-config libdbus-c++-dev libdbus-1-dev
+  cmake pkg-config libboost-system-dev libyaml-cpp-dev

+The following features are conditional and require their own packages:

+  DBUS: libdbus-c++-dev libdbus-1-dev
-  portaudio19-dev
+  Portaudio: portaudio19-dev
+  JACK Audio: libjack-jackd2-dev

 You'll need these packages to use dev-config.yaml